alefla/pureJS-calculator/README.md

 ### pureJS-calculator
 >
->Create a calculator app with pure javascript
->Used html/css DOM for JS practice purposed
+>Create a calculator app with pure javascript - Used html/css DOM for JS practice purposed